 Magnum Movember

 I am experimentally getting involved in Movember by reviewing episodes of the TV series Magnum PI (1980-1988) as an alternative to growing a moustache.
-This will be a bit unusual for me as it is civic work for the direct benefit of a demographic to which I belong and it somehow feels selfish.
-But we shall see how we go.
 I will be starting my profile page off with a whole series overview and am sharing it here too.

 There is a sober heart to the Magnum story but much of the appeal of the show is its surface fun and there is lots of it.
-The setting of Hawaii is an enticing one, partly because of the tropical island locales, and partly because the culture of the fiftieth US state is a distinct one, drawing on everything from its Polynesian roots to its significant Japanese migrant population.
+The setting of Hawaii is enticing, partly because of the tropical island locales, partly because the culture of the fiftieth US state is distinct, drawing on everything from its Polynesian roots to its significant Japanese migrant population.
 Another aspect of the setting we can now add is the nostalgia value of its era.
-The vibe of the show is quintessentially 80s and demonstrates many of the stylistic shifts TV experienced that distinguished it from the 70s.
+The vibe is quintessentially 80s and demonstrates many of the stylistic shifts TV experienced that distinguished it from the 70s.
 Take for instance its iconic theme music (introduced twelve episodes in) which puts electric guitar solo into the foreground and brass blasts into the background.

-I do have some qualms with the lack of diversity in casting.
+There is a lack of diversity in casting.
 The four regular characters are all male.
 This is compensated for somewhat by a regular supply of interesting female guest characters.
-However they do have a tendency to fall into the same role over and over.
+However they do have a tendency to fall into the same few roles.
 An independent and self-possessed woman finds herself in circumstances beyond even her ability and so turns to the titular character for help.
 Magnum agrees to take the job and sometimes starts to fall for his client till he discovers there is more to her than she is letting on and that she has contributed to the growing danger they both find themselves in.
 This gets a bit boring and is definitely a dated scenario.
 However Magnum is almost always gallant in such circumstances while the guest character usually saves face.

 6 Comments: